Message from the President

 The USA has issued several travel bans for students entering the USA from certain countries.
 Please visit the CDC website for more details on the countries impacted.

-While our building on campus in Parkville is now closed and our faculty and staff are working remotely, for students and faculty at campus centers, the majority of services remain the same.
 We continue to provide scholarly journals and articles through our databases, as well as over 200,000 e-books through EBSCO E-Books and JSTOR.
-Librarians are now providing reference and research support via email, chat, and Zoom, and remote library instruction may be scheduled through the remainder of the semester.
+In addition to in-person services, librarians will continue to provide reference and research support via email, chat, and Zoom, and remote library instruction may be scheduled through the remainder of the semester.

 Due to the closure of other libraries, some services such as interlibrary loan may be slower than usual.
-While Park is still loaning books, many of our partner libraries are not, so book requests may take longer to fill.
-Books that Park owns can be mailed to campus centers or directly to patron’s homes.
+Books that Park owns can be mailed to campus centers or directly to patrons’ homes.

-In addition to these services, we have a new Frequently Asked Questions page that we continue to grow day by day.
-Users can submit questions to librarians through a form that will help populate this page.
+In addition to these services, we have a new FAQ page, and users can submit questions to librarians through a form.
 We are also evaluating and updating our research and course guides.
-If you have recommendations for resources to go in these guides, please let us know.
+If you have recommendations for resources that could be added to these guides, please let us know.

-The library will continue to offer support to our remote students and faculty, and we encourage you to utilize our online services during this time and beyond.
-Please reach out if you have questions, inquiries, requests, or suggestions, and please share this message with your faculty. firstname.lastname@example.org
+The Library will continue to offer support to students in-person and to those teaching and learning remotely, and we encourage both groups to utilize our online services.
+Please reach out if you have questions, requests, inquiries, or suggestions.
+We can be reached at email@example.com.

 All University constituents are required to wear appropriate face coverings in public areas to minimize the spread of infectious diseases.